cfengine/documentation/guide/language-concepts/variables.markdown

 In some contexts, `%` can be used a special suffix to denote percentages.

-Lastly, there is a reserved value which can be used to specific a parameter as having no limit at all.
+Lastly, there is a reserved value which can be used to specify a parameter as having no limit at all.

 * 'inf' = a constant representing an unlimited value.